 In pharmacies where the use of special footwear at work is a requirement, the employer shall provide permanently employed workers with one pair of shoes each year.
-Alternatively, a payment of ISK 4.300 per year may be made to the employee each year to cover costs incurred in connection with shoe purchases.
+Alternatively, a payment of ISK 8,427 per year may be made to the employee each year to cover costs incurred in connection with shoe purchases based on a consumer price index of 560.9 on 1 November 2022.
 This sum may be transferred between years, with double the sum being paid every second year.